 A jeweller by trade, Birkenwald has become one of London’s most enthusiastic engineers of infrastructure for animals.
-He founded and self-financed Barnes Hedgehogs around four years ago.
+He founded and self-financed Barnes Hedgehogs.
 The group drills the holes for free and generally advocates for the welfare of wild hedgehogs.
 Once Birkenwald has crafted a passage, he usually affixes a sign reading “Hedgehog Highway,” with the creature’s spiky silhouette.

 Even with a diamond drill tip, the work can be slow going.
 Victorian bricks are tough, and it can take upwards of an hour to carve a shape roughly the size of a CD—the smallest circumference that can comfortably accommodate the girth of “a porky hedgehog,” says Emily Wilson, of another advocacy group, Hedgehog Streets.